hotnan/docker-mssql-server-linux/README.md

-# this is a demo docker-compose file to create docker for microsoft sql server on linux platform
+# this is a demo docker-compose file to create docker for microsoft sql server on linux platform or OSX

 please following to step below before running docker-compose